placeholder-team-name/placeholder/design-spec.md

 There is some complexity from an interopability perspective.
 There is no guarantee that a user's email gets sent successfully.
 That is why we need to notify users when we failed to send their email and offer them to retry.

 ### Module #5: Push Notifications
+We will use push notifications to remind students to work on their newsletter throughout the month and ultimately send it.
+We will rely on the OS' push notifications, meaning that from a design perspective the only challenge is the content.

 ## Creative Inspiration